jwmueller/KDD20-tutorial/README.md

 # KDD20-tutorial
-Tutorial on Automated Machine Learning
+Tutorial on Automated Machine Learning at KDD 2020